freightlive/bumbal-client-api-php/docs/Api/PackagetypeApi.md

 # **createPackageType**
 > \BumbalClient\Model\ApiResponse createPackageType($body)

-Create or update an Package Line
+Create or update a Package Line

-Create or update an PackageType.
+Create or update a PackageType.
 If id or links are set in the data, and a corresponding package-type    *     is found in Bumbal, an update will be performed.

 ### Example
 ```php